lkodinsson/MARS/Fantasy/ItemCrafting.md

 >
 > **Difficulty:** 6

 Any spell can be chosen when crafting spellstones.
-For spellstones, the spellcasting difficulty determines the automatic minimum that they are cast with.
-This value is equal to half of the spellcasting difficulty (rounded down) chosen for the craft.

 > ##### Spellstone Crafting Example
 > ___